 Generally, the normal wash cycle will run for 90 to 115 minutes and is excellent for everyday dishes that don't require a heavy cycle but require more than the delicate or express cycles can offer.
 Please note, this is the most utilized dishwashing cycle because of its reliability, and it pairs well with the add-on functions.

-The sanitize setting, otherwise known as the hygienic setting, provides the highest water temperatures on a Bosch dishwasher.
+The sanitized setting, otherwise known as the hygienic setting, provides the highest water temperatures on a Bosch dishwasher.
 These powerful settings were designed to heat the water to 151 degrees f that will kill 99.9% of germs during the final rinse.
 To utilize this option, select sanitize when you are choosing your cycle or program options.

 This particular cycle only runs for approximately 10 to 15 minutes and will simply rinse the dishes with hot water.